 Do not use any pesticides in your garden, which can kill earthworms.
 These would include Malthion, Benomyl and Sevin, all of which can adversely affect worm populations.

 If you keep chickens, let them feed in areas where you aren’t trying to encourage worm populations.
-If you are bringing in earthworms, settle them on a cloudy day, under organic material in a warm, moist area.
-Summer’s heat can drive earthworms deep into the earth or even away from your garden.
+If you are bringing in earthworms, settle them on a cloudy day, under organic material in a warm, moist area as summer’s heat can drive earthworms deep into the earth or even away from your garden.
 To attract them to an area, water the soil so that it is deeply moisturized.
 This mimics the rainy days that bring earthworms to the surface of soils.

 A high worm population in your garden is beneficial to wildlife, soil conditions and the health of plants.
-Attracting and adding worms to a compost pile creates the equivalent of 1/3 pound of high quality fertilizer for your plants to use.
+Attracting and adding worms to a compost pile creates the equivalent of 1/3 pound of high quality fertilizer for your plants.